 On the permanent hand rest are 2 USB power sockets and 2 multi-region AC power supplies.
 The sides of the handrest is also thoughtfully designed.
 On one side, there is a small fold out drink table, and below that are the seat control buttons and a small storage area for tablets or smaller laptops.
 On the other side is the remote control for the TV.

-The touchscreen display for Premium Economy is 12.1 inches, and offers Cathay Pacific’s award winning StudioCX entertainment system.
-There are literally thousand of hours of entertainment options, and for this flight, I was just watching some comedy series.
+The touchscreen display for Premium Economy is 12.1 inches, and offers Cathay Pacific’s award-winning StudioCX entertainment system.
+There are literally thousands of hours of entertainment options, and for this flight, I was just watching some comedy series.
 Premium Economy also offers a generic Cathay branded noise cancelling headphones that were similar to those in Business Class.

 As this was a short haul flight, there was no welcome drink or amenity kits.
 There was also no pillows or blankets placed on the seats, although I think they were readily provided on demand if requested.

 Shortly after boarding, we pushed back and departed at about 8:15 PM at night.
 Soon, the meal service began.
 I was not hungry, as I had already eaten in the lounge.
 As such, I only requested for normal water, sparkling water and Haagen Dazs ice cream for this flight.
 Normally, the meal service will consist of bread, a bowl of appetizers, and a choice of Western or Eastern main course.